 The key focus of the 3D Pedagogy Framework has been in enhancing teaching by helping academics develop cultural competence and critically reflective practice to improve the student learning experience.

-The 3D Pedagogy Framework has been fully endorsed by the Student Union at Bournemouth University, where a two-year project funded by the Access Excellence and Impact Committee will enable the framework to be embedded across all 20 departments at the institution.
+The 3D Pedagogy Framework has been fully endorsed by the Student Union at Bournemouth University, where a two-year project funded by the Access Excellence and Impact Committee will enable the framework to be embedded across all departments within the institution.

 Following several requests, Dr Gabriel developed an initiative for students to help them harness intellectual, social and cultural capital through interactive workshops and events designed to promote deep learning focused on issues of social justice.

 It is part of a new Black British Academics Network, BASE (Building Achievement, Social Justice and Empowerment), which will be launched at the University of Greenwich at Medway on 25th January 2019.
 The event is open to students from the universities of Greenwich, Kent and Canterbury Christchurch and is being funded by the Societies Council Committee.

 Commenting on BASE, Black British Academics Founder Dr Deborah Gabriel said: